koding/kd-atom/README.md

 # Koding Atom Package

-This package runs Koding in your atom editor.
-You can access to your Koding team's resources from within Atom Editor and mount your VMs and work in them as you work with your local files and folders.
+With this package you can access to your Koding teams' resources from within Atom Editor.
+You can list your teams, machines or mount your VMs and work with them as you work with your local files and folders.

 ### Installation

-Just install it through Atom's install package screen or use `apm`
+You can install it through Atom's Install Packages view (Settings>Install Packages) or use `apm`.

 ```
 $ apm install kd